Soft and Fluffy Sourdough Dinner Rolls Recipe

 Can I make these rolls the night before?

-Yes!
-After shaping, cover the pan tightly with plastic wrap and refrigerate overnight.
-The next morning, bring to room temperature for about an hour before baking.
-This slow rise develops amazing flavor.
+Yes.
+After shaping, cover the pan tightly and refrigerate overnight.
+The next day, let them come to room temperature for about an hour before baking.
+This slow rise actually improves flavor.

-Can I add yeast to speed up the process?
+Can I add yeast to speed things up?

 What if I don’t have bread flour?

-All-purpose flour works beautifully in this recipe.
-The rolls may be slightly softer and less chewy than with bread flour, but they’ll still bake up tender and fluffy.
+All-purpose flour works just fine.
+The rolls may be a bit softer and less chewy, but they’ll still turn out fluffy and delicious.

-How can I tell when bulk fermentation is done?
+How do I know when bulk fermentation is done?

-How do I know when the rolls are done baking?
+How do I know when the rolls are fully baked?

 How should I reheat leftovers?

-Wrap rolls in foil and warm in a 300°F oven for about 10 minutes.
-You can also brush them with butter for that just-baked taste.
+Wrap in foil and warm in a 300°F oven for about 10 minutes.
+Brushing with a little butter after reheating makes them taste freshly baked.

 Can I freeze sourdough dinner rolls?